 The story does fascinating things in setting these characters in the real world – showing how most are disturbed psychopaths or lead sad and lonely lives.
 With the character of Dr Manhattan, Watchmen asks the potent question – if one has god-like powers, what is their responsibility towards the rest of humanity and crucially how connected are they to the human race?
 Overreaching Watchmen is the question of what it would be like in a world where these characters exist – would the cause they fight for necessarily be a just one?
 The moral point the film reaches where world peace is finally achieved but where the cost of it is Ozymandias having to murder and coldly manipulate his fellow heroes and they having to swallow this for the greater good is a fascinatingly resonant one.

-Watchmen (2019- ) is an announced tv series based on the graphic novel.
+Watchmen (2019- ) was a subsequent tv series based on the graphic novel.

 Next up for Zack Snyder was the animated Legend of the Guardians: The Owls of Ga’Hoole (2010); Sucker Punch (2011) about a girl in a psychiatric institution who creates an alternate reality; and the Superman reboot Man of Steel (2013), followed by the DC crossovers Batman V Superman: Dawn of Justice (2016) and Justice League (2017).
 Snyder also wrote/produced 300: Rise of an Empire (2014) and produced Suicide Squad (2016), Wonder Woman (2017) and Aquaman (2018).